 We have checked all the details, and as far as we can tell, everything is correct at time of publishing.
 There are links to most of the markets and plenty of information to hand.
+Bear in mind that everything is subject to change, as we’re sure you are more than aware.

-This is our original guide, with a few tweaks where we have been able to source the information.
-As you can imagine, getting information is a little tricky right now.
-But here it is.
 Feel free to browse and look forward to the full re-opening of our markets and give the local businesses the support they most desperately need right now.

 The dates are as they were before lockdown, so please don’t take them as a definite, just a guide to what is in your area.